OmarAlSeddik/Calculator/README.md

 ## Notes

 No libraries or frameworks have been used in the making of this project.
 This project was made for the purpose of practicing my vanilla JS and CSS skills.
-Feel free to visit the solution page of the project to provide criticism.
-That would be much appreciated!
+Feel free to visit the solution page of the project to provide criticism and advice, that would be much appreciated!